Welcome

 Bring a friend, make a friend, ask an expert, and drink a beer!

-The December 5th Public Works event will feature 2 talks:
+The March 5th Public Works event will feature 2 talks:

-and a publishing talk:
+a health sciences talk:

 Time and Location